-Ashok Agarwal, PhD, HCLD, is the Director of the Clinical Andrology Laboratory and Reproductive Tissue Bank and the Director of Center for Reproductive Medicine in the Department of Urology at Cleveland Clinic.
+, is the Director of the Clinical Andrology Laboratory and Reproductive Tissue Bank and the Director of American Center for Reproductive Medicine in the Department of Urology at Cleveland Clinic.
 He is a Professor at the Lerner College of Medicine of Case Western Reserve University.
-Prior to joining the Cleveland Clinic, Ashok was an Assistant Professor at Harvard Medical School from 1988 to 1993.
-He is currently the Chairman of the Board of the American College of Embryology.
-A dedicated researcher and laboratory andrologist, he has published more than 500 scientific papers and review articles in peer-reviewed scientific journals, authored over 100 book chapters, and has edited more than 15 medical text books/ manuals related to male infertility, ART, fertility preservation, DNA damage and antioxidants.
+Prior to joining the Cleveland Clinic, Ashok was an Assistant Professor at Harvard Medical School from 1988 to 1992.
+A dedicated researcher and laboratory andrologist, he has published more than 500 scientific papers and review articles in peer-reviewed scientific journals, authored over 100 book chapters, and has edited more than 18 medical text books/ manuals related to male infertility, ART, fertility preservation, DNA damage and antioxidants.
 He serves on the editorial board of over 20 scientific journals.
-Dr. Agarwal's laboratory has trained over 400 basic scientists, clinicians, biologists, medical, pre-med and high school students over the past 20 years.
+Dr. Agarwal's laboratory has trained over 500 basic scientists, clinicians, biologists, medical, pre-med and high school students over the past 20 years.